Piper J4 Cub Coupe Accident In Virginia

 Key Takeaways:

-• A solo student pilot sustained an injury and caused substantial damage to a Piper J4 Cub Coupe during a landing attempt.
+• A solo student pilot experienced an incident during the landing of a Piper J4 Cub Coupe.

-• The probable cause was determined to be the student pilot's improper landing flare and subsequent failure to maintain directional control.
+• The probable cause was identified as the student pilot's improper landing flare and subsequent failure to maintain directional control.

 See a mistake?
 Contact us.